Diversity and Inclusion

 Our affinity groups host events throughout the year.
 Some recent notable events included:

-- The Asian Affinity Group hosted local office events to celebrate the Lunar New Year and Diwali – the festival of lights.
-In celebration of Asian American and Pacific Islander Heritage Month, the group hosted an evening exploring Asian identity through traditional and urban dance, featuring Ajna Dance Company, DANCE CHINA NY and Ishita Mili Global Exposé.
+- The Asian Affinity Group hosted local office events to celebrate the Lunar New Year and Diwali.
+In celebration of Asian American and Pacific Islander Heritage Month, the group hosted a conversation with Maulik Pancholy, an award-winning actor, author, and activist whose career has spanned hit television shows, animated series, the Broadway stage and films.

 Dechert’s Global Women’s Initiative (GWI) empowers women to succeed by fostering an environment that provides opportunities for development, advancement and leadership within the firm.
 Members of the GWI meet regularly with firm leadership to identify and implement initiatives that promote opportunities for women to advance and take on leadership roles throughout the firm.